Geoff Walden

 Part 6

 The following sites can be found on this page.
-Click these links to proceed directly to a particular site: Frankfurt am Main (Hessen), Tannenberg (East Prussia / Poland), Ratibor (Upper Silesia / Poland), Sassnitz (Saßnitz) (Mecklenburg-Vorpommern), Feilitzsch (Bavaria), "Natter" rocket launch site, Kirchheim unter Teck (Baden-Würtemburg).
+Click these links to proceed directly to a particular site: Frankfurt am Main (Hessen), Tannenberg (East Prussia / Poland), Ratibor (Upper Silesia / Poland), Sassnitz (Saßnitz) (Mecklenburg-Vorpommern), Feilitzsch (Bavaria), "Natter" rocket launch sites, Stetten am kalten Markt and Kirchheim unter Teck (Baden-Württemberg).

 Frankfurt am Main

 Adolf Hitler visited Frankfurt am Main on 31 March 1938, during the campaign following the Anschluß with Austria, which led to the formation of the Großdeutsches Reich (Greater German Empire).
-Hitler is seen above with other dignitaries on the balcony of the famed Römer building in the Frankfurt Altstadt (old city center).
-Below, the Altstadt was decorated with Nazi flags and filled with a cheering crowd.
-(Heinrich Hoffmann, "Hitler baut Grossdeutschland," Berlin, 1938) (MapQuest Map Link)
+Hitler is seen above with other dignitaries on the balcony of the famed "Römer" Rathaus (town hall building) in the Frankfurt Altstadt (old city center).
+Below, the Alter Markt (Old Market Square - also called the Römerberg) of the Altstadt was decorated with Nazi flags and filled with a cheering crowd.
+(Heinrich Hoffmann, "Hitler baut Grossdeutschland," Berlin, 1938) (Google Maps link)

 -